yuvraj6299/MERN-NICHE-NEST-PORTAL/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and submit a pull request.
 4. Ensure your contributions align with our Code of Conduct.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 ## 👩‍💻 Happy Coding! 👨‍💻